sofiak-hel/miinaharava/documentation/implementationdocument.md

   Average amount of guesses: 3.60
 ```

+## O-notation analysis
+To be done!
+I have not the energy to make this for this week, sorry!

 ## Project structure
 The project is split into two different entire programs.
 1. `miinaharava` is the actual minesweeper game with no AI, it is human playable.